imprint

 What about my data protection?

-The so-called “cookie guidelines” have existed since 2009.
-It states that the saving of cookies requires your consent.
-Within the EU countries, however, there are still very different reactions to these guidelines.
-In Austria, however, this guideline was implemented in Section 96 Para.
+The so-called “cookie guidelines” have been in place since 2009.
+These state that the storage of cookies requires your consent.
+However, there are still very different reactions to these directives within the EU countries.
+In Austria, however, this directive has been implemented in § 96 para.
 3 of the Telecommunications Act (TKG).

 If you want to know more about cookies and don’t shy away from technical documentation, we recommend https://tools.ietf.org/html/rfc6265 , the Request for Comments of the Internet Engineering Task Force (IETF) called “HTTP State Management Mechanism”.